smlhelp/book/src/concepts/cps.md

  *            (unit -> 'a) ->
  *            'a
  * REQUIRES: The weights and values of the elements in L are strictly positive.
- * ENSURES: knapsack L minVal maxWeight sc fc ~= sc L' for some L' that only
+ * ENSURES: knapsackCPS L minVal maxWeight sc fc ~= sc L' for some L' that only
  * contains elements of L, such that the total value of L' >= minVal and the
  * total weight of L' <= maxWeight, if such an L' exists.
 If no such L' exists,
  * then it should be equivalent to fc ().